 We have a profit sharing program for eligible employees, which distributes a percentage of our pre-tax profits on a quarterly basis.
 In addition, we have an employee savings plan that qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
-Since April 1, 2011, the employer match amount was 50% of the first \$8,000 of an eligible employee's contribution (i.e., a maximum of \$4,000) during each fiscal year until January 1, 2019, when the employer match was changed to the greater of 50% of the first \$8,000 of an eligible employee's contributions or 50% of the first 5% of eligible compensation contributed plus 25% of the next 5% of compensation contributed.
+Since January 1, 2019, the employer match is the greater of 50% of the first \$8,000 of an eligible employee's contributions or 50% of the first 5% of eligible compensation contributed plus 25% of the next 5% of compensation contributed.

-The total expenses under the profit sharing and 401(k) programs aggregated \$27.0 million, \$24.6 million, and \$18.6 million in the fiscal years ended June 30, 2021, 2020 and 2019, respectively.
-We have no defined benefit plans in the United States.
-In addition to the profit sharing plan and the United States 401(k), several of our foreign subsidiaries have retirement plans for their full-time employees, several of which are defined benefit plans.
+The total expenses under the profit sharing and 401(k) programs aggregated \$33.3 million, \$27.0 million, and \$24.6 million in the fiscal years ended June 30, 2022, 2021 and 2020, respectively.
+We have no defined benefit plans in the U.S. In addition to the profit sharing plan and the U.S. 401(k), several of our foreign subsidiaries have retirement plans for their full-time employees, several of which are defined benefit plans.
 Consistent with the requirements of local law, our deposited funds for certain of these plans are held with insurance companies, with third-party trustees or in government-managed accounts.
 The assumptions used in calculating the obligation for the foreign plans depend on the local economic environment.

-We apply authoritative guidance that requires an employer to recognize the funded status of each of its defined benefit pension and post-retirement benefit plans as a net asset or liability on its balance sheets.
-Additionally, the authoritative guidance requires an employer to measure the funded status of each of its plans as of the date of its yearend statement of financial position.
-The benefit obligations and related assets under our plans have been measured as of June 30, 2021 and 2020.
+We apply authoritative guidance that requires an employer to recognize the funded status of each of our defined benefit pension and post-retirement benefit plans as a net asset or liability on its balance sheets.
+Additionally, the authoritative guidance requires an employer to measure the funded status of each of its plans as of the date of its year-end statement of financial position.
+The benefit obligations and related assets under our plans have been measured as of June 30, 2022 and 2021.